 Birds: Varied Thrush

-Looking around the yard, I spotted another thrush in the bushes, hopping carefully from spot to spot, tilting its head to the side, pecking in the dirt and moving on.
+Looking around the yard, there appeared another thrush in the bushes, hopping carefully from spot to spot, tilting its head to the side, pecking in the dirt and moving on.
 Over the next few weeks we saw a few more Varied Thrush as they came to our back yard, front yard, and side gardens to look for worms, grubs, and other insects that fueled them for the journey.
 And quite a journey it is.

 Although we can see the Varied Thrush year-round in Portland, Oregon, it is also a migrant forager.
 The thrush will often winter in California and summer in the Yukon and Alaska.
 The black mask on the orange belly and throat make me think of the Baltimore Oriole, but it looks more like a small robin to my eye.
 The black breast band also looks a bit like the Western Meadowlark, but it is less like a chevron and more like a collar.
 The dark eyes are often hidden in the birds mask, making it seem mysterious also.